Simpals: Animation and computer graphics

 The Simpals animation studio portfolio includes over 100 video ads and 6 short animations, one of which was designed in VR.
 In 2008, the company started work on the 3D animation film "The Gipsy".
 In 2010, Simpals opened a computer graphics and animation school: “The School of Monsters”.

 Social activity

-In 2014 Simpals launched an art project, called: Chisinau Is ME.
-In 2015, together with Sporter,md, Simpals organized the first Chisinau International Marathon.
+In 2014 Simpals launched an art project, called "Chișinău Is ME".
+In 2015, together with Sporter,md, Simpals organized the first Chișinău International Marathon.
 In 2017, Simpals created: Verde.md.

 Venture investment;

-In 2011, Simpals launches the first venture incubator – "Simpals Garage".
+In 2011, Simpals launches the first venture incubator – "Simpals Garage", but its development was dropped several years later.
+In 2022, another similar project is launched – "Simpals Factory" – a Venture Startup Studio with €1 000 000 equity capital.

 Hardware

 In 2016, Simpals created the first freediving weight system: Lobster Neck Weight.In 2019, Garage - Simpals startup project - initiated a new product: Sonr, which is an underwater walkie-talkie for swimmers and coaches.

 The company's customers include tOrange Moldova, Moldcell, Nestle, British American Tobacco-Moldova, «Microsoft — Moldova, «Moldtelecom, Efes Vitanta Moldova Brewery (EVMB), Lafarge», Kraft Foods, Хортица, Audi, Volkswagen, Finlandia Vodka, Procter & Gambel, President.